airnativeextensions/nativeextensions-documentation/docs/gameservices/turn-based-multiplayer---implementation.md

 }
 ```

-At this point it's good practice to initialise the `match` with some initial game data.
+At this point it is good practice to initialise the `match` with some initial game data.
 The `match` object contains a `data` ByteArray that you use to store information about
 the game state.